pedrominicz/pedrominicz.github.io/ping.md

 # Virtual Network with QEMU and Archlinux

 There doesn't seem to be any Archlinux-focused virtual network tutorials with QEMU around.
-This is unfortunate, because Arch uses [`netctl`][1] which is different from the usual `/etc/network/interfaces` shown in Debian/Ubuntu tutorials.
-The network created here consists of two virtual machines capable connecting to each other through the virtual network while simultaneously being able to access the internet.
+This is unfortunate, because Arch uses [`netctl`][1] which is different from the usual `/etc/network/interfaces` approach shown in Debian/Ubuntu tutorials.
+In this article we will created a network consisting of two virtual machines capable connecting to each other and accessing the internet.

 We use `qemu-img` to create a disk image for our virtual machine.
 We will use `qcow2` file format which is QEMU's native image format. `qcow2` stands for QEMU Copy On Write and it only allocates memory on the disk when its actually necessary, which makes it equivalent to a dynamically allocated disk on Virtual Box.